 You should never be asked to pay any fees upfront before receiving your loan funds.
 In fact, reputable lenders deduct their origination fees from the loan funds, so you never pay anything except your monthly bill.

 A final tip is to check and see if the lender reports to the major credit bureaus.
-This doesn’t imply whether they’re trustworthy or not, but it does help your credit if your timely payments are regularly reported.
+It helps to improve your credit score if your timely payments are regularly reported.

 What to Expect with a Bad Credit Loan

 When you start looking for online personal loans, it’s important to be aware of a few different things.
 The worse your credit is, the higher your APR will be — both your interest rate and often your origination fee.

 Don’t be surprised to see your loans with an APR of 20% or more.
 It’s also likely that you’ll only have access to lower loan amounts.

 If you have really poor credit, you might only qualify to borrow $1,000 or $2,000.
 Pay careful attention to your actual loan needs and what your monthly payments look like.
 If it is really going to pinch your budget, it may not be worth it.

 This is especially true if your lender requires you to use collateral for a secured loan.
-That’s how many lenders defer the risk of making a bad credit loan.
+That’s how many lenders are able to offer bad credit loans.
 They have you use your personal property to secure the loan — whether it’s your car, boat, or savings account.

 In the event you default on your loan, the lender then takes possession of that collateral to offset the cost of the loan.
 This really ramps up the stakes of a bad credit loan, so just be sure to proceed with caution.

-However, if you pay off the loan quickly and on time, those regular payments could positively influence your credit report.
+However, if you pay off the loan quickly and on time, those regular payments could positively affect your credit report.
 This will put you on the path to better credit (and consequently, better credit offers in the future).